Meleemaru2k/wmlbld/README.md

 - Game
    - Add a Pause & Resume function when playing a game
    - Make it a bit cheat-safe and get "objective found" info only from server (dont store coordinates clientside basically)
+   - A "is ready to play" check
+   - Edit Game (only if isReadyToPlay == false)